isaacs/blog.izs.me/src/posts/2026/steak-recipe.md

 Then like 5-10 minutes of actual cooking.

-## Ingredients:
+## Ingredients

 - A very thick extremely marbled ribeye.
-This technique can be adapted to other highly-marbled / medium-toughness cuts of meat, such as certain porkchops, but if it's not very marbled (like filet mignon), high-toughness (like flank steak or chuck) then it will be a Bad Time.
+This technique can be adapted to other highly-marbled/medium-toughness cuts of meat, such as certain porkchops, but if it's not very marbled (like filet mignon), high-toughness (like flank steak or chuck) then it will be a Bad Time.
 The thing to look for is lots of